jxmked/NPM-Environment-Variables/README.md

 # NPM-Environment-Variables
-Use `process` to set and get value from different file during runtime.
+Use `Map` and `process` to set and get value from different file during runtime.

 > Using `Map` object to easily access global variables from different files